 It Came From Above

-As soon as Baby’s umbilical cord stump falls off – usually a few weeks after birth, your doctor will likely recommend that you begin introducing him to the sensation of resting on his stomach.
-Baby might protest at first but you can make this tummy time extra fun by laying Baby on a blanket and gently raising each side so that he rolls in one direction after the other.
+As soon as Baby’s umbilical cord stump falls off – usually a few weeks after birth, your doctor will likely recommend that you begin introducing them to the sensation of resting on their stomach.
+Baby might protest at first but you can make this tummy time extra fun by laying Baby on a blanket and gently raising each side so that they roll in one direction after the other.
 Add some playful narration such as “whoopsie-daisy” or “cowabunga” to lighten the mood further.
-Tummy time is definitely a team sport at this point, so make sure all Baby‘s time on his belly takes place under your watchful eye.
+Tummy time is definitely a team sport at this point, so make sure all Baby‘s time on their belly takes place under your watchful eye.